-As of June 30, 2015, we had cash of \$9.5 million as compared to \$3.6 million as of June 30, 2014.
+As of June 30, 2016, we had cash of \$23 million as compared to \$9.5 million as of June 30, 2015.
+The increase in cash was primarily attributable to proceeds received from stock purchase agreements from Eastern and a contribution for the formation of iBio CMO.